renepacchaux/huntington-bank-pavilion/README.md

 --

 Our adhoc PM Delegated uphill, not envied by me.
 The process was freeform.
-Few guardrails were set after we did our research.
+Few guardrails were set up after we did our research.
 We worked towards our overall requirements by sketching, understanding our representative user, joining meetings - but with a shortfall in welding our visualizations together through the process, opting for focusing on the finish line.
 The result is a slightly partitioned experience for the user.